jjloomis/wordpress-basics/managing-your-menu-in-a-new-theme.md

-# Managing your Menu after switching themes
+# Managing the Menu location after switching themes

 When you change themes, the menu on your live site may change or disappear.
 To fix this, you need to tell the new theme to use your menu.